 College Life's job board

 Before we get into the meat of the subject, why not check out the College Life job board?
 At College Life, we know international students.
 Let us let them get to know you.
-On the College Life Job Board you can post a vacant job and target a whole range of international students.
+On College Life Work you can post a vacant job and target a whole range of international students.
 International students can bring a vibrant, multicultural atmosphere to any work environment, and are extremely motivated to work alongside or after their studies.
-You can find out more about how to post a job on the job board on our Employers page.

 Finding employees through LinkedIn in 4 steps